Chapter 3 Professional Communication With Technology

 The host will indicate how attendees can ask questions or talk.
 For instance, they may need to pose questions in the chat area of the software or virtually raise their hand (a feature in some software).
 Some hosts ask that attendees introduce themselves prior to asking their question or adding their thoughts to the topic being discussed.
 This helps the attendees identify who is talking.

-• Allow the speaker to complete their thought, before talking.
+- Allow the speaker to complete their thought before talking.
 Sometimes lag time occurs during virtual meetings.
-So wait for about two seconds after the speaker finishes, before talking.
+Therefore, wait for about two seconds after the speaker finishes before talking.

 The fax or facsimile technology has been around for a long time.
 When a person faxes a document to another person, an electronic image of the document is transmitted as data by telecommunication links.
 The document the person receives is called a fax or facsimile.